Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

-A study looking at developing new treatments for myeloma
+A study looking at developing new treatments for cancers of the blood (MMTA Study)

-This study is looking at developing new treatments for myeloma in the
+This study is looking at developing new treatments for myeloma, lymphoma, leukaemia and some other blood cancers in the laboratory.

-Myeloma is a type of cancer that develops from cells in the
+- Myeloma is a blood cancer that develops from cells in the bone marrow called plasma cells

-They also want blood and bone marrow from healthy volunteers who do not have myeloma.
+They also want blood and bone marrow from healthy volunteers who do not have a blood cancer

-- Find out if the new drugs in the laboratory kill myeloma cells
+- find out if the new drugs in the laboratory kill blood cancer cells

 Who can enter

-- Are having your myeloma treatment at Imperial College Healthcare NHS Trust, London
+- are having your blood cancer treatment at Imperial College Healthcare NHS Trust, London

 - Are at least 18 years old

-If you have myeloma there are no extra hospital visits as part of this trial.
+If you have blood cancer, there are no extra hospital visits as part of this trial.
 You give blood and bone marrow samples when you see the doctor as part of your routine care.

 If you are a healthy volunteer the doctors will organise your visit at a time convenient for you.